-But while there’s no doubt of the headway that Idasa, and organisations like it, made in the journey to democracy, it’s Boraine’s actions after 1994 that he is most famous for.
-Having been the person to suggest the idea of a commission to former president, Nelson Mandela, Dr Alex Boriane chaired the Truth And Reconciliation Commission (TRC), together with Archbishop Desmond Tutu, from 1996 until 1998.
+But while there’s no doubt of the headway that Idasa, and organisations like it, made in the journey to democracy, it’s Boraine’s actions after 1994 for which he is most famous.
+He suggested to former president, Nelson Mandela, the idea of a commission and Dr Alex Boraine chaired the Truth And Reconciliation Commission (TRC) together with Archbishop Desmond Tutu from 1996 until 1998.

-Speaking on the question of the success of the TRC in a 2014 interview Dr Boriane stated that the TRC was just the beginning and that further work was needed:
+Speaking on the question of the success of the TRC in a 2014 interview, Dr Boraine stated that the TRC was just the beginning and that further work was needed: